Write C# code

 - Targeted extraction of a feature into a standalone .NET service

-- Deployment of the service in a Docker container
+- Service deployment in a Docker container

-- Independent API consumable by other applications
+- Independent API, consumable by other applications

 Any questions?